-[PM: paragraph regarding goal and outcome of negotiations; ref.
-COM line: "open-ended process whose outcome cannot be guaranteed beforehand"]
+[ PM: paragraph regarding goal and outcome of negotiations; it is recalled that the Commission recommendation refers to an "openended process whose outcome cannot be guaranteed beforehand" ]

-In the case of a serious and persistent breach in a candidate state of the principles of liberty, democracy, respect for human rights and fundamental freedoms and the rule of law on which the Union is founded, the Commission will, at its own initiative or on the request of the Member States, recommend the suspension of negotiations and propose the conditions for eventual resumption.
+In the case of a serious and persistent breach in a candidate state of the principles of liberty, democracy, respect for human rights and fundamental freedoms and the rule of law on which the Union is founded, the Commission may, at its own initiative or on the request of the Member States, recommend the suspension of negotiations and propose the conditions for eventual resumption.
 The Council will decide by qualified majority on such a recommendation, after having heard the candidate state, whether to suspend the negotiations and on the conditions for their resumption.
 The Member States will act in the IGC in accordance with the Council decision, without prejudice to the general requirement for unanimity in the IGC.
 The European Parliament will be informed.